Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Results and discussion

 \subsection{Real data analysis}

-As detailed in Section~\ref{sec:real_design}, standard PCA, EESPCA, SPC, SPC.1se, TPower and rifle were applied to a scRNA-seq data set that captured the expression values of the 1,000 genes with the largest estimated biological variance for 2,638 individual human immune cells.
-Figure~\ref{fig:pbmc} illustrates the projection of these cells onto the first two standard or sparse PCs computed using these methods.
+As detailed in Section~\ref{sec:real_design}, standard PCA, EESPCA, EESPCA.cv, SPC, SPC.1se, TPower and rifle were applied to a scRNA-seq data set that captured the expression values of the 1,000 genes with the largest estimated biological variance for 2,638 individual human immune cells.
+As illustrated in Figure~\ref{fig:pbmc}, all methods produce a similar projection of these cells onto the first two standard or sparse PCs (the EESPCA.cv projection is very similar to the EESPCA projection so has been omitted to allow for a 3-by-2 panel plot).
 Similar to the simulation results, the EESPCA method was close to 2 orders-of-magnitude faster than SPC or SPC.1se (20.87 seconds vs. 25.92 minutes on a standard laptop).
-The TPower method was markedly slower, taking 57.12 minutes.
+The TPower and EESPCA.cv methods were markedly slower, taking 57.12 and 54.07 minutes respectively.
 Because the rifle method is more than an order of magnitude slower than SPC, cross-validation was not performed for this data set and the optimal $k$ values computed for TPower were used instead; even without cross-validation, execution of rifle still took 7.08 minutes.
 Qualitatively, all of the methods generate a very similar projection with the first PC separating cytotoxic from non-cytotoxic cells and the second PC capturing phenotypic differences among the non-cytotoxic populations.